 The advisory board member roles and responsibilities

-So what does an advisory board do?
+So, what does an advisory board do?
 There are no specific rules to how members of an advisory board should act and the responsibilities expected of them.
-However, there are expectations and unwritten advisory board responsibilities such as
+However, there are expectations and unwritten advisory board roles and responsibilities, such as the following:

 1. Strategic guidance.
 Advisory board members don’t just provide suggestions; they actively shape the organization’s strategy and decision-making.